G. Peter Lepage: Academic career

 Lepage was a research associate at the Stanford Linear Accelerator Center in 1978.
 He was a postdoctoral research associate at the Laboratory of Nuclear Studies, Cornell University from 1978 to 1980.
 In 1980, he joined the physics faculty at Cornell University where he became a professor.
 He received academic tenure in 1984 after only four years on the university faculty.
-From 1999 to 2003, he was the Chair of the Cornell Physics Department.
+From 1999 to 2003, he was the chair of Cornell's physics department.
 He was appointed the Harold Tanner Dean of the College of Arts and Sciences, serving from 2003 to 2013.

 He is a Fellow of the American Academy of Arts and Sciences and a Fellow of the American Physical Society.
 He was previously an Alfred P. Sloan Fellow (1983–85; 1990) and John Simon Guggenheim Fellow (1996–97) Since 2012 he has been a member of the National Science Board.

 G. Peter Lepage has been a visiting scholar at a number of institutions: the Institute for Advanced Study, Princeton; Department of Applied Mathematics and Theoretical Physics, Cambridge; the University of California Institute of Theoretical Physics, Santa Barbara, the Fermi National Accelerator Center near Chicago, and the Institute for Nuclear Theory, Seattle.

 He was on the editorial board of Physical Review D and Physical Review Letters and received the Outstanding Referee Award from the APS in 2009.
 He has served on the scientific program committees for the Stanford Linear Accelerator Center, the DOE-NSF National Computational Infrastructure for Lattice Gauge Theory, the NSF's Institute for Nuclear Theory in Seattle, the International Particle Data Group, and the NSF's Institute for Theoretical Physics in Santa Barbara.

 He was the co-chair of the working group for the President Obama’s Council of Advisors on Science and Technology (PCAST) on STEM teaching at colleges and universities, which in 2012 produced the acclaimed report, “Engage to Excel: Producing One Million Additional College Graduates with Degrees in Science, Technology, Engineering, and Mathematics.”
-He has served on the Technical Advisory Committee for the Association of American Universities’ Undergraduate STEM Education Initiative, and is vice chair of the National Science Board’s Committee on Education and Human Resources.
+He has served on the technical advisory committee for the Association of American Universities’ Undergraduate STEM Education Initiative, and is vice chair of the National Science Board’s Committee on Education and Human Resources.

 He is also involved in innovations in pedagogy, especially physics education at all levels.
-He spearheads the Active Learning Initiative (ALI) in Cornell's College of Arts and Sciences, a five-year pilot project, funded by 1987 alumni, Alex and Laura Hanson, used to enhance strategies for interactive classroom learning using emerging technologies.
+He spearheads the Active Learning Initiative (ALI) in Cornell's college of arts and sciences, a five-year pilot project, funded by 1987 alumni, Alex and Laura Hanson, used to enhance strategies for interactive classroom learning using emerging technologies.